 Nasal ulcerations and even bloody nasal discharge can occur.
 Other areas of the body that can also become inflamed in patients with GPA include the eyes, the nerves (neuropathy), the middle ear (otitis media), and the skin resulting in skin nodules or ulcers.

-How is granulomatosis with polyangiitis diagnosed?
+Diagnosis of granulomatosis with polyangiitis

 Abnormal lab findings in patients with granulomatosis with polyangiitis include urine tests that detect protein and red blood cells in the urine (not visible to the naked eye) and X-rays of the chest and sinuses, which detect abnormalities resulting from lung and sinus inflammation.
 Blood tests that detect the abnormal inflammation include the sedimentation rate (sed rate) and C-reactive protein.
 A more specific blood test used to diagnose and monitor granulomatosis with polyangiitis is the antineutrophil cytoplasmic antibody (ANCA test), which is commonly elevated when the disease is active.

 The diagnosis of granulomatosis with polyangiitis is confirmed by detecting both abnormal cellular formations, called granulomas, and vasculitis in a biopsy of tissue involved with the inflammatory process.
 For examples, an open lung biopsy or a kidney biopsy are commonly used in making a diagnosis of the condition.

 What is the treatment for granulomatosis with polyangiitis?

 Granulomatosis with polyangiitis is a serious disease and without treatment can be fatal within months.
 Treatment is directed toward stopping the inflammation process by suppressing the immune system.